jupyter-server/enterprise_gateway/docs/source/config-options.md

   EG_SSH_PORT=22
     The port number used for ssh operations for installations choosing to configure the ssh server on a port other than the default 22.

-  EG_UID_BLACKLIST=0
-    Containers only.
-A comma-separated list of user ids (UID) whose values are not allowed to be referenced by KERNEL_UID.
-This defaults to the root user id (0).
-    Attempts to launch a kernel where KERNEL_UID's value is in this list will result in an exception indicating error 403 (Forbidden).
-See also EG_GID_BLACKLIST.
 ```
 ### Environment variables that assist in troubleshooting
 The following environment variables may be useful for troubleshooting: